Lilla-Hegyvari/Expenses-Splitter/README.md

 - _Column 2_ contains the date of the expense.
 Similarly to Row 1, it does not affect the code.
 Rows 1 and 2 are present in the CVS for the user's convenience for easier editing and review of the expense list.
 - _Column 3_ contains the total cost of the expense.
 This is the amount that will be split between the group members according to the parts specified in columns 5+.
 - _Column 4_ contains the name of the person who paid the expense.
 - _Columns 5 and above_ will contain the parts that group members contribute to a given expense.
 This value can be set either to 1 or 0.
 I means the person contributed to the expense, 0 means they did not.
-The code will be written for a group of 4 following the example file, but the number will be easy to adjust according to the needs of the user.

 _Examples:_